soyyo1028/soyyo1028/README.md

 I'm Soyyo, a high school student, a guy trying to learn things about Cybersecurity and IT in general.

-I'm focused on developing skills in ethical hacking, system security, and secure software development.
+I'm focused on developing skills in ethical hacking, system security, those type of things.

 Trying to build projects for personal use, cuz why not?